Redefining Home and Belonging As a Non-Binary Person in Malawi

 A significant moment in the LGBTQIA+ rights movement in Malawi was when then-President Joyce Banda stated her intention in 2012 to repeal the laws criminalising consensual same-sex relations.
 This promised legal change, however, has sadly still not materialised.

 Jana Gonani, a transgender woman jailed in 2021 for having sex with a man under the anti-homosexuality laws, has challenged the constitutionality of her conviction.
-The Constitutional Court, however, has yet to deliver its judgement, despite hearing the matter in August 2023.
+On 28 June 2024, the High Court ruled that the ban on same-sex intimacy is constitutional and upheld the legal provisions criminalising homosexuality.

 On a more positive note, in 2021, history was made when my country held its first LGBTIQ+ Pride march in the streets of the capital Lilongwe.